matthijsgg/lyric_mining/README.md

 Sometimes an album on Genius.com contains an item like an alternative album cover, instead of a song.
 These items don't have any lyrics, and will therefore not generate any song info when used in ```get_song()```.

+Dependencies of this module are
+- BeautifulSoup
+- requests
+- datetime
+- numpy
+- pandas
+- re